gallexi/darray/README.md

 ----

 ### Accessing Header Data
-Darrays know their own length, capacity, and `sizeof` their contained elements.
+Darrays know their own length, capacity, and `sizeof` contained elements.
 All of this data lives in the darray header and can be accessed through the following functions:

 #### da_length
 Returns the number of elements in `darr`.